 Evan Walter Clark Spotte-Smith

-I am a computational chemist with a background in materials science, electrochemistry, and energy storage.
-In my research, I apply computational chemistry (e.g. quantum chemistry, statistical mechanics) and data science to understand molecular reactivity in complex environments.
+I am a computational and data chemist with a background in materials science, electrochemistry, and energy storage.
+In my research, I apply computational simulations (e.g. quantum chemistry, statistical mechanics) and data science (e.g. reaction networks, machine learning) to understand reactivity in complex environments.
 Much of my recent work has focused on applications in electrolyte decomposition in metal-ion (especially Li-ion and Mg-ion) batteries, but I’m broadly interested in electrochemistry, catalysis, and sustainability.

-I obtained my PhD in Materials Science and Engineering from the University of California, Berkeley.
-I was advised by Professor Kristin Aslaug Persson, and I performed most of my work in collaboration with scholars within the Joint Center for Energy Storage Research (JCESR), the Silicon Consortium Project, and the Disordered Rock Salt Consortium.
+I obtained my PhD in Materials Science and Engineering from the University of California, Berkeley, where I was advised by Prof. Kristin Aslaug Persson.
 During my time at UC Berkeley, I held the Philomathia Graduate Student Fellowship through the Kavli Energy Nanoscience Institute.

 More information can be found in my full CV.